gluwa/creditcoin/docs/dev-guide/src/getting-started/running-a-node.md

 # Running a Creditcoin node

+_Note on runtime platforms: running a Creditcoin node is easiest on a Unix-like environment (whether that be Linux, MacOS, or WSL).
+Running natively on Windows [is unsupported](https://github.com/gluwa/creditcoin/security/advisories/GHSA-cx5c-xwcv-vhmq)._

 ## Running a development node

 Now that you've built a `creditcoin-node` from source, you can get a minimal development node running with: